Rafiqul-Islam12/University-Course-Management-System-App/README.md

 A simple Android application built using Java and Android Studio to help Comilla University students manage and explore their academic curriculum.
 The app allows students to view syllabus details semester-wise using a clean UI.

----

 ## Features
-- 🔐 Sign-in Interface – Enter your username, password and ID to access the app. \n
+- 🔐 Sign-in Interface – Enter your username, password and ID to access the app.
 - 🎓 Department selection (e.g., CSE, Mathematics, Physics, etc.)
 - 🎓 Batch selection (e.g., CSE-12 to CSE-16)
 - 🗂 Year/Semester selection (1st-4th year, 1st-2nd semester)